What is a chemical peel?

 Skin Conditions related to sun damage:

-- Sunspots (Actinic keratosis also called solar keratosis or AK) are a thick scaly patch on the skin in the sun-exposed areas.
+- Sunspots are scaly patches on the skin in the sun-exposed areas.
 These are more common unfair skin people and can develop into skin cancer.

-- Elastosis (solar elastosis) is thickening and coarsening of the skin in the sun-exposed areas.
-It is caused by damage to connective tissue in the skin such as elastin and is worsened by sugar.
-It is challenging to treat.
-A degenerative condition which affects the connective tissues of the skin.
+- Elastosis is thickening and coarsening of the skin in the sun-exposed areas.
+Damage to elastin in the skin is challenging to treat.

-- Freckles or age spots (Solar lentigo) are not harmful, but the increase in pigmentation.
-Solar lentigines are a risk factor for the development of skin cancer.
+- Freckles or age spots are not harmful.
+However, they are a risk factor for the development of skin cancer.

 - Changes in skin colour or Pigmentation:

-Pigmented Lesions are harmless and caused by an increase in production of melanin.
+Pigmented Lesions are harmless and caused by an increase in melanin in the skin.
 They are produced from sun damage most often.
-However, it is crucial to differentiate malignant skin conditions and other conditions such as melasma.
+However, it is crucial to differentiate malignant skin conditions.

 - Melasma is a map like tan skin discolouration occurring most commonly on the forehead.
-Treatment with peels is highly effective in combination with therapies to suppress new pigmentation.
-Jessner peels, TCA peels or series of superficial peels.
+Treatment with peels is highly effective in combination skin creams.
+Jessner peels, TCA peels are both successful in reducing most melasma.

-- Peels For Acne- Salicylic Acid, Jessner Peels most appropriate
+- Face peels For Acne- Salicylic Acid and Jessner Peels most appropriate

 Free Assessment with Our Brisbane Team